MENU Icon-X

 x 21 months

-*Total upfront course cost is $6,330, which includes tuition of $4,790, plus 11 practical sessions each of $140.
-The practical elements are paid for as they are undertaken.
-They can be completed either on-campus (via nine 1-day and one 2-day workshops), online (via Zoom/Skype), by uploading a video demonstration, or by having a private assessor assess your skills.
+*Total upfront course cost is $6,190, which includes tuition of $4,790, plus 10 practical sessions each of $140.
+They can be completed online (via Zoom/Skype), by uploading a video demonstration or by having a private assessor assess your skills.

 **Monthly payments can be made by Credit Card or Direct Debit.